-A screening report was completed on 30 November 2022 (Appendix B).
+A screening report was completed on the 28th of March 2022.
 A "High" environmental sensitivity rating was indicated for the Animal theme.
-As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Terrestrial Animal Species) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental

-Authorisation (October 2020), 1.1 "An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Specialist Assessment Report".
-1.4 "Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" or "high", for terrestrial animal species sensitivity and it is found to be of a "low" sensitivity, then a Terrestrial Animal Species Compliance Statement must be submitted.'
+As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Terrestrial Animal Species) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (October 2020), "An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Specialist Assessment Report".